Immortal2333/Genome_Wide_Association_Study/README.md

 ```
 name='444_geno0.2gq20maf0.005hwe1e-5.id'

-# Please ensure your chromosome ID only keeping numbers.
-Or you can use this code to revise your chromosome numbers.
+# Please ensure your chromosome IDs contain only numbers.
+Alternatively, you can use the following code to revise your chromosome numbers:
 # for i in {01..19}; do sed -i "s/Chr${i}/${i}/g" ${name}.assoc.txt ;done

 Rscript ./manhattan.R ${name}.assoc.txt p_wald